Back to Blog

 Elongation40%52%

-Values must meet or exceed minimums (or fall within ranges if both min and max specified).
+Values must meet or exceed minimums (or fall within ranges if both min and max are specified).
+Note that actual values typically exceed minimums by a comfortable margin—material that just barely meets spec often indicates marginal quality control.

 Heat Number / Lot Number